wp-plugins/xili-language/readme.txt

 = SPECIAL NOTE FOR XILI-LANGUAGE VERSION >= 1.5.0 and WP 3.0 =

-*Nothing to do in functions.php as in former version of WP and xili-language* : only verify that the theme is localizable and functions.php contains a function `load_theme_textdomain();` and that the theme's folder contains .mo files (in root or a sub-folder) for each languages of your website. "twentyten" default WP theme is compatible with help of a child theme "twentyten-xili".
+*Nothing to do in functions.php as in former version of WP and xili-language* : only verify that the theme is localizable and functions.php contains a function `load_theme_textdomain();` and that the theme's folder contains .mo files (in root or a language sub-folder) for each languages of your website. "twentyten" default WP theme is compatible with help of a child theme "twentyten-xili" available [here in action and downloadable](http://multilingual.wpmu.xilione.com) .

 Plugin is backward compatible for theme of monosite.
 But if you upgrade xili-language, it is better to restore your theme with default `load_theme_textdomain();`.
 Delete lines concerned by constants THEME_TEXTDOMAIN and languages sub-folder THEME_LANGS_FOLDER.

-NOTE FOR THEMES DESIGNER : If your theme is compatible both for newest (>3.0-apha) and older versions, add some conditional lines.
+= NOTE FOR THEMES DESIGNER =
+If your theme is compatible both for newest (>3.0-apha) and older versions, add some conditional lines.

-NOTE FOR COMMENT FORM IN WP 3.0:
+= NOTE FOR COMMENT FORM IN WP 3.0 =
 Today with WP3.0, comments form language is based on default language of admin UI and not on theme's language. xili-language solves this features.
 So you need to add this terms msgid in the .po of your theme for translation used by xili-language.
 In latest version, xili-dictionary adds this option to avoid tedious copy and paste !

 = Browser detection for visitors or authors =